WookieFPV/rpi-ws281x/README.md

 # rpi-ws281x

+I just forked the lib to add support for the pi zero w 2.

 This is a npm module for connecting a Raspbery Pi to Neopixel strips.
 It uses the library from **jgarff** https://github.com/jgarff/rpi_ws281x.